Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Information Theory for Traceability

+This subsection focuses on the \textit{information manifold}, the lens through which \approach interprets traceability.
+We deliberately separate this view from the \textit{semantic space}; the formal mathematical specification of how unsupervised techniques (\eg \wv, \dv, soft cosine, or word mover's distance) detect candidate links, which we already covered in the background literature~\secref{sec:background}.
+Whereas the semantic space explains \textit{how} similarity is computed, the information space explains \textit{how much information is transmitted} between source and target artifacts, and \textit{where} that transmission breaks down. \figref{fig:info-theory} depicts the interactions of \textit{entropy} between two artifacts (\ie source and target).
+These interactions give rise to related informativeness measures: self-information, information loss, information noise, and \textit{mutual information}~\cite{MacKay2003InformationAlgorithms}, which we describe below.

+\textbf{Self-Information of Source Artifacts $[H(X)]$} quantifies the amount of encoded information (\ie in $\bits$ bits) carried by the sender's artifacts, such as requirements, issues, or pull requests.
+Throughout this paper, ``self-information of an artifact'' denotes the expected self-information of its token distribution, \ie its Shannon entropy $H(X)$, as opposed to the pointwise self-information $h(x)$ of a single token defined in \secref{sec:approach}.
+Consider, for instance, the industrial dataset \cisco, which contains a pull request whose body is reduced to just two tokens: \texttt{"B dtimeout"}.
+The self-information of such a sparse artifact collapses to $H(x)=0.0\,\mathcal{B}$, indicating no recoverable information.
+In general, source artifacts composed of few or highly repetitive tokens depress entropy estimates.
+Tracking the sender's information is therefore a prerequisite for explaining \textit{how traceability occurs}.

-\textit{Interpretation.} The information amount encompassed in the Python file required $H(y)=4.16\mathcal{B}$.
-Note that the source content is more diverse than the target, assuming both artifacts are linked.
-Thus, target self-information is useful when we compare it with the corresponding source.
-It helps us to detect imbalanced information in a trace link.
+\textbf{Self-Information of Target Artifacts} $[H(Y)]$ intuitively captures the amount of information contained in the receiver's artifacts, such as source code, test cases, or configuration files.
+The snippet below shows a standard exception drawn from \cisco, whose self-information value is $H(y) = 4.16\,\mathcal{B}$.
+Note that the previously discussed source content is less diverse than this target, assuming the two artifacts are linked.
+This measure is most useful when compared against the corresponding source, since the comparison detects imbalanced trace-link information.